Tejaswini2704/AWS-Project-Student-App-3-tier/setup.md

 ```
 - create key pair, so we can access private instnaces
 - go to downloads in your local machine, copy three-tier.pem file content
-- create new file in the instance
+- create new file in the instance and paste here
 ```
 suddo vim three-tier.pem
 ```